taylorsilva/dotfiles/README.md

 ```
 cd ~/.dotfiles
-stow bash vim #any other folders, separated by spaces
+stow bash neovim git #any other folders, separated by spaces
 ```